Get a Cash Offer to Junk Your Car Now

 Ready to Part with Your Junk Car?
 Sell It Today!

 Have you squeezed every drop of life out of your old car?
-If it’s time to part ways, Junk Car Medics can help!
+If it’s time to part ways, sell your car online to Junk Car Medics!
 We offer cash for junk cars and we process over 8,000 cars a month in major cities across the entire United States.

 You’ll answer a few questions (and sometimes we ask you to snap some photos, but not always) and we’ll send you an instant offer.
 In most cases, we can complete the entire transaction same-day – you could have cold hard cash in your hands today!